 This multiplicative model partitions variability into three components in addition to the long-term mean (C) where cij is the chlorophyll concentration in year i (i=1,…,N) and month j (j = 1,…,12); yi is the annual effect in the ith year; mj is the seasonal (monthly) effect in the jth month; and εij is the residual.
 Each of the terms measures (multiplicative) deviation of mean chlorophyll a whereby values >1 indicates years (yi), months (mj), and events (εij) with above average chlorophyll a.
 Together, the components average to 1 and are multipliers of C, so their magnitudes are independent of overall mean biomass and are comparable across sites (and ecosystems), and their standard deviations are coefficients of variation.

 Seasonality was explored not only through decomposition, but also by testing for changes in phenology of phytoplankton biomass using wql package and the filled chlorophyll a data.
 As an indicator of peak annual biomass, phenoPhase() was used to calculate the fulcrum or “center of gravity” as the month each year when the cumulative chlorophyll a reached half the total annual cumulative chlorophyll a (Greve et al. 2005; Cloern et al. 2023).
-Fulcrums were then examined by site and by site type: marine-influenced (SS and FM) and freshwater-influenced (PI and PC).
+Fulcrums were then examined by station and by station type: marine-influenced (SS and FM) and freshwater-influenced (PI and PC).

 A complete dataset with no missing data gaps was required to use the decomposition analysis from Cloern and Jassby (2010) and to explore seasonality in phytoplankton biomass using functions in the wql package (Jassby and Cloern 2022).
 Therefore, the predicted values from the GAMs were used to fill in missing data at all sites (Table A1).